-Drawing on the child perspective, children across all areas are in regular contact with wider family.
-Grandparents and a parent who does not live in the family home are relatively more important in the regeneration areas.
 Almost all children report that they have someone they could talk to if they were worried or upset about something.
 As such, children and families are part of positive networks but with some differences in the actual composition of the networks.

 Involvement in civic activities and voluntary activity are other important indicators of social capital.
-The survey findings with children indicate that they engage in civic activities including unstructured voluntary activities (individual children helping people), activities through the schools and, to a lesser extent, civic activities in communities (clean up, parades etc.).
+The survey findings for children indicate that they engage in civic activities including unstructured voluntary activities (individual children helping people), activities through the schools and, to a lesser extent, civic activities in communities (clean up, parades etc.).